Soojin-Lee0819/PoliticsOfCodeFinal/README.md

 ## Part 1: Developing Data Visualization using API

-For the ConnectionsLab class, I created a data visualization game where players type in a name .
-I have elaborated on this project to add Gender API
-The first part of the project was to develop a data visualization website ausing APIs.
+This project was developed upon the data visualization game project I made for the ConnectionsLab class.
+Originally, I used two APIs that give the predicted age and the nationality of the given name.
+Onto this gamified version of data visualizatio, I added the third API: **genderAPI** to create a data visualization model that explores the world demogrphics.

-For this project, I am using three APIs which are:
+In total, I have used three APIs which are:

 [agify API](https://api.agify.io/?name=michael) - An API for predicting the age of a person given their name.